Dhyanesh-Panchal/OS_revision_and_linux_commands/Concepts/Facts.md

     - On Linux, archive libraries end with the `.a` extension, and shared object libraries end with the `.so` extension.
     - For more details: [here](./shared_objects.md)

+- > The `/etc/fstab` file contains information about filesystems that are typically mounted at boot time.